chs415009/AI-Cafeteria-Price-Evaluator/README.md

 ## Model Performance

-First version <br/>
+First version: <br/>
 In the first version, we can observe that there are a lot of different classes, but we don’t have enough data to recognize each type of meal.
 As a result, the outcome of the confusion matrix is not ideal.

 <br/>

-Second version <br/>
+Second version: <br/>
 In the second version, we reduced the number of classes by combining all side dishes into one class called "side dish" and grouped main meals based on their prices, categorizing into "25 dollar meal", "30 dollar meal", and "40 dollar meal".
-After applying these changes, we observed a notable improvement in the confusion matrix shown in Fig.
+After applying changes, a notable improvement in the confusion matrix has shown in the figure.

 <br/>

-Final version <br/>
+Final version: <br/>
 In the final version, we adjusted the iteration by stopping training when the model's loss no longer decreased for 5 consecutive epochs.
 As Fig. shown, it performed much better compared to previous models.

 <br/>